jperth1/Election_Analysis/README.md

 ## Project Overview

-This election audit aims to certify the recent colorado congressional elections.
+This election audit aims to certify the recent Colorado congressional elections.
 Using election results from mail-in-ballots, punch cards, and direct recording electronics, this audit using python to automate the process of calculating votes cast in the Colordado congressional district election.
 In additioin to providing a formal examination of voting results, this audit aims to provide an automated python auditing system to be used for future congressional districts as well as senatorial districts and local elections.

 This audit completed the following tasks to provide the Colorado Board of Elections with an formal examination of the voting results for the recent Colorado congressional election: